Mental Model

 | to resize that PTY later | SSHSession.resizePseudoTerminal(...) | Sends SSH window-change |

-| file reads, writes, metadata, and directory work | SSHConnection.openSFTP(...) | Starts an SFTP client |
+| file reads, writes, metadata, recursive helpers, and resumable helpers | SSHConnection.openSFTP(...) | Starts an SFTP client |

 | one raw TCP stream through SSH | SSHConnection.openDirectTCPIPChannel(...) | Expert forwarding API |

-| a temporary local listener that forwards through SSH | SSHConnection.withLocalPortForwarding(...) | Higher-level closure-scoped helper |
+| a temporary local listener that forwards through SSH | SSHConnection.withLocalPortForwarding(...) | Closure-scoped local tunnel |

-| a temporary local SOCKS proxy that chooses the target per connection | SSHConnection.withDynamicPortForwarding(...) | Higher-level closure-scoped helper |
+| a temporary local SOCKS proxy that chooses the target per connection | SSHConnection.withDynamicPortForwarding(...) | Closure-scoped dynamic tunnel |

-| a temporary remote listener that you accept from manually | SSHConnection.withRemotePortForwardListener(...) | Yields raw incoming forwarded channels |
+| a temporary remote TCP listener that you accept from manually | SSHConnection.withRemotePortForwardListener(...) | Yields raw incoming TCP channels |

-| a temporary remote listener bridged back to one local TCP service | SSHConnection.withRemotePortForwarding(...) | Higher-level closure-scoped helper |
+| a temporary remote listener bridged back to one local TCP service | SSHConnection.withRemotePortForwarding(...) | Closure-scoped bridge helper |

 Supported Areas

-- password auth, keyboard-interactive auth, and Ed25519, RSA, and ECDSA public-key auth
+- Ed25519, RSA, and ECDSA public-key auth

-- host-key trust through pinning or OpenSSH
+- host-key trust through pinning, app-owned first-seen trust, async callbacks, or OpenSSH

-known_hosts - optional RFC 4253
+ssh-rsa - optional RFC 4253

-- raw
+- raw TCP/IP and streamlocal channels

-direct-tcpipforwarding - local, remote, and dynamic forwarding helpers
+- local, remote, and dynamic forwarding helpers

 - outer connection proxies and explicit ProxyJump hop chains